The Most Common Interior Wall Problems Homeowners Should Know About

 Damp

 A big problem in many existing homes is dampness.
-This can be the result of a leaking pipe in the walls or because the damp is rising up from the floor.
+This can be the result of a leaking pipe in the walls or because the dampness is rising up from the floor.
 In either instance your wall will have a damp stain, may feel damp, and the covering will start to disintegrate.

-You need to identify the source of the damp and resolve this before you can try to save the wall or replace it.
+You need to identify the source of the dampness and resolve this before you can try to save the wall or replace it.
 This can be the hardest issue to solve as you will have to do a fair amount of damage to locate the source of the dampness and then resolve the issue.

 Soundproofing